flybywiresim/docs/docs/dev-corner/dev-guide/specific/flypad-translations.md

-# flyPadOS 3 Translations Process
+# flyPadOS 3 Localization Process

 This page is pulled externally from the A32NX repository and describes the processes involved with adding features to the EFB and sourcing translations.